HeroicKatora/oxide-auth/Migration.md

 ## v0.4.5

-An empty `refresh` token in the `IssuedToken` will no longer inidicate support for refreshing to the client.
-Furthermore, refresh tokens need to be explicitely enabled for `TokenSigner` as there is no good way to revoke them and are mostly intended for usage in custom signers.
+An empty `refresh` token in the `IssuedToken` will no longer indicate support for refreshing to the client.
+Furthermore, refresh tokens need to be explicitly enabled for `TokenSigner` as there is no good way to revoke them and are mostly intended for usage in custom signers.

 ## v0.4.1